 The key takeaway is to start with self-assessment before you start downloading.
 Don't just pick an app because it's popular; choose it because it solves a specific problem you face daily.

 - Identify Your Biggest Pain Point: Are you constantly losing track of deadlines?
 A task manager like Todoist is your starting point.
 Do you struggle to synthesize information from lectures and readings?
 A second-brain app like Obsidian or a digital note-taker like Goodnotes might be the solution.
 Is your biggest issue simply understanding where your study time goes?
-That's a clear signal to begin with a time tracker.
+That's a clear signal to begin with an automatic time tracker.

 - Build and Integrate, Don't Overload: Once you have your foundational tool, add one new app at a time.
 See how a dedicated note-taking app works with your time-tracking insights.
 Does it help you create more focused study blocks?
 Does a task manager help you schedule deep work sessions that you can then measure for effectiveness?
 The goal is synergy, where each app enhances the function of the others.